Matthew McConaughey: 2015–2019: Career fluctuations

+2020–present: Limited work

 In 2020 McConaughey published a memoir, Greenlights.
-On February 6, 2023, it was announced that he will be voicing an animated version of Elvis Presley on the upcoming Netflix animated series Agent Elvis coming March 2023.
+On February 6, 2023, it was announced that he voiced an animated version of Elvis Presley on the Netflix animated series Agent Elvis, released on March 17, 2023.

+McConaughey returned to feature acting in 2025, starring in the crime film The Rivals of Amziah King, which premiered at the South by Southwest festival in March to critical acclaim.
+He is also starring in Paul Greengrass' survival thriller The Lost Bus as a bus driver navigating the 2018 Camp Fire; the film is set to release on Apple TV+ later in 2025.

 Personal life

 McConaughey met Camila Alves in 2006.
 He and Alves became engaged on December 25, 2011, and were married in a private Catholic ceremony on June 9, 2012, in Austin where they reside.
 Together, they have three children.

 A Christian, McConaughey often speaks publicly about his faith.
 He attends a non-denominational church.
-He has stated that he has received private personal criticism and judgement for his beliefs from some members of Hollywood: I have had – and I won't throw any people under the bus – but I have had moments where I was on stage receiving an award in front of my peers in Hollywood, and there were people in the crowd that I have prayed with before dinners many times, and when I thanked God, I saw some of those people go to clap, but then notice that, 'bad thing on my resume' and then sit back on their hands.In 2019, he became a minority owner of Austin FC, a team in Major League Soccer which began play in 2021.
+He has stated that he has received private personal criticism and judgment for his beliefs from some members of Hollywood: I have had – and I won't throw any people under the bus – but I have had moments where I was on stage receiving an award in front of my peers in Hollywood, and there were people in the crowd that I have prayed with before dinners many times, and when I thanked God, I saw some of those people go to clap, but then notice that, "bad thing on my resume" and then sit back on their hands.In 2019, he became a minority owner of Austin FC, a team in Major League Soccer which began play in 2021, with McConaughey as the team's "minister of culture".

 McConaughey has been a longtime fan of the Washington Commanders football team.

+In 2023, McConaughey stated that he and longtime friend and True Detective co-star/co-executive producer Woody Harrelson could be brothers.
+His mother claimed to have been intimate with Harrelson's father, Charles Harrelson, around the time of McConaughey's conception.

+In September 2023, Madame Tussauds New York unveiled a new wax figure of Matthew McConaughey, inspired by his 2021 appearance on The Tonight Show.
+The event, featured during McConaughey's visit to The View, promoted his children's book, Just Because.
+In September 2025, he published another book, Poems & Prayers.